-Cloud mining refers to renting computing power from remote data centers that run specialized digital currency mining hardware to allow individuals to partake in bitcoin (or altcoin) mining without having to personally invest in and manage a mining operation.
+Cloud mining means renting computing power from remote data centers that run specialized digital currency mining hardware to allow you to partake in bitcoin (or crypto) mining without investing in and managing a mining operation personally.

 In exchange for a fee, anyone in the world can start to mine bitcoin or a range of altcoins by purchasing cloud mining contracts from cloud mining providers.